Measure equivalence embeddings of free groups and free group factors: Application: every nonamenable lcsc group admits strongly ergodic actions of any type

-As explained in Section \ref{sec.flows}, when $G$ is a nonunimodular lcsc group, the flow of weights of a crossed product $L^\infty(Y) \rtimes G$ is typically different from the associated flow of $G \actson Y$.
-The latter governs for instance the existence of an equivalent $G$-invariant measure, while for nonunimodular groups $G$ a pmp action may give rise to a type III crossed product.
+Recall from Section \ref{sec.flows} that when $G$ is a nonunimodular lcsc group, the flow of weights of a crossed product $L^\infty(Y) \rtimes G$ is typically different from the associated flow of $G \actson Y$.
+In particular, recall from Section \ref{sec.flows} that the associated flow governs the existence of an equivalent $G$-invariant measure and that for nonunimodular groups $G$, a pmp action may give rise to a type III crossed product.

 The following variant of Theorem \ref{thm.very-general-actions} shows that also this associated flow can be arbitrary.

 \begin{theorem} Let $G$ be any nonamenable lcsc group, $k \geq 1$, $\Gamma = \F_{k+3}$ and $\pi : \Gamma \to \F_k$ the natural surjective homomorphism using the first $k$ generators.
 There exists a $1$-cocycle $\al : \Gamma \times X \to G$ for a \emph{nonsingular} Bernoulli action $\Gamma \actson (X,\mu)$, still of the form \eqref{eq.my-1-cocycle}, such that the following holds. \begin{enumlist} \item For any nonsingular ergodic action $\F_k \actson (U,\phi)$, the action $\Gamma \actson U \times X \times G : g \cdot (u,x,h) = (\pi(g) \cdot u, g \cdot x, \al(g,x)h)$ admits a fundamental domain. \item The resulting action $G \actson Y = \Gamma \backslash (U \times X \times G)$ by right translation in the last variable is essentially free, weakly mixing and nonamenable. \item For every ergodic pmp action $G \actson (Z,\zeta)$, the associated flow of $G \actson Y \times Z$ is isomorphic with the associated flow of $\F_k \actson U$. \item If $\F_k \actson U$ is strongly ergodic, then $G \actson Y$ is stably strongly ergodic: for every strongly ergodic pmp action $G \actson (Z,\zeta)$, the diagonal action $G \actson Y \times Z$ is strongly ergodic. \end{enumlist} \end{theorem} \begin{proof} Denote by $\Delta$ the modular function of $G$ and let $\lambda$ be a left Haar measure on $G$.
 Write $\delta = (2k+5)^{-1}$.
 We first prove there exist probability measures $\nu_1$ and $\nu_2$ on $G$ such that $\nu_1 \sim \nu_2 \sim \lambda$, $d\nu_1 / d\nu_2 = \Delta$ and $\|\lambda(\nu_i)\| < \delta$ for all $i \in \{1,2\}$.